 With demand outpacing talent, there is a critical shortage of trained cybersecurity professionals.
-Right now, Oregon has more than 3,000 unfilled cybersecurity job openings, with approximately 285,000 unfilled cybersecurity job openings in the U.S. TechRepublic notes that this field is expected to reach 1.8 million jobs by 2022.
+Right now, Oregon alone has more than 3,000 unfilled openings for jobs in cybersecurity, with approximately 285,000 unfilled cybersecurity job openings in the U.S. TechRepublic notes that this field is expected to reach 1.8 million jobs by 2022.

 Training the next generation of tech experts